 How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

-This book contained some of the most concise and thorough descriptions I have read about the complex and profound psycho-spiritual and physical practice we call yoga.
-I realize yoga is a multi-faceted philosophy with a 5,000 year-old-history, but this book really did seem to get to the heart of the matter.
+One of my favorite books on yoga philosophy, The Heart of Yoga, by T.K.V.
+Desikachar, contains some of the most concise and thorough descriptions I have read about the complex and profound psycho-spiritual and physical practice we call yoga.

 According to the book, “The goal of yoga is to reduce the film of Avidyā in order to act correctly.”
 Incorrect perception leads to incorrect action which leads to suffering.

-Quote by Pema Chodron: The ego seeks to divide and separate.
-Spirit seeks to unify and heal.
+The ego seeks to divide and separate.
+Spirit seeks to unify and heal. ~Pema Chödrön

-You don’t know you have these misperceptions of reality.
+Here’s the kicker though—you don’t know you have these misperceptions of reality.
 Rarely do you think to yourself, “I bet my perception of reality is just off right now,” because Avidyā is hidden from you.
-You don’t know you’re looking through vaseline-smeared glasses until you take them off.
-It is only in hindsight that you know you were under the spell of Avidyā.
+It is only in hindsight that you realize you were under the spell of Avidyā.

 But you can recognize the branches or tell-tale signs of Avidyā.